MonitorArmGuide

 Final Word

 If you’re stuck deciding between Ergotron LX, HX, and MX, the answer is almost certainly the LX.
-The HX exists for heavy ultrawides; the MX exists for long-reach and premium-material requirements.
+The HX exists for heavy ultrawides and the largest displays; the MX exists for premium-build and extra-rigidity requirements.
 Most home offices need neither.

 Related